Q: How often do you update the website?

 said character is not owned/made by me.
 If I end up getting any 'cease and

-desist' letters from said company in the future, then I will take my fanart
+desist' letters from any company in the future, then I will take my fanart

 gallery off in case that happens, but not to worry because I always know how to